yuanchenyang/personal-website/blog/_posts/2026-05-01-automatic-theorem-proving.md

 meta_description: How I used an AI coding agent to discover a proof a new mathematical result by combining computational experiments, proof planning, and Lean formal verification
 meta_type: article
 meta_image: https://www.chenyang.co/assets/images/theorem_proving_screenshot.png
+twitter_card: summary_large_image
 ---

 <a href="https://github.com/yuanchenyang/nonconvex_sos_landscape">
 <img src="https://img.shields.io/badge/View%20on-GitHub-black?logo=github" alt="View on GitHub" style="margin-left: 0; margin-right: auto;" /></a>

 At the start of 2026, I noticed that LLM agents are becoming more capable at solving math problems, and began to use them for theorem proving.
-Early April, I ran an automated theorem proving experiment on a nonconvex optimization problem from sum-of-squares optimization, an extension of [a chapter of my PhD work](https://arxiv.org/abs/2205.11466).
+Early April, I ran an automated theorem proving experiment on a nonconvex optimization problem from sum-of-squares optimization, an extension of [of my PhD work](https://arxiv.org/abs/2205.11466).

 The goal was to give an agent a formal theorem statement in Lean, a